campelo/testDoc/posts/test/example.md

 Some random text with a [link](https://code.visualstudio.com).

-## Serious title
+## Serious new title

-Add some text here and there!
+Add some new text here and there!

 ![and some pictures too](./assets/cat.jpg)